ahle-pro/kata_bank/README.md

   * When he withdraws 10.0 EUR from his account
   * Then the new balance is 90.0 EUR

-# How can I implement the application from user requirements
+# How do I implement the application from user requirements ?
 Firstly, I use the textual analysis method (Abott) to identify the candidate items for my model element (UML).
 After evaluation, I stick with the model element:
 Model component: class